-To visit the Old Palace is possibly via the rear entrance and a ramp (for help please ring the bell marked "Kasse").
+To visit the Old Palace is possible via the rear entrance and a ramp (for help please ring the bell marked "Kasse").
 Wheelchairs can be hired on request.
 Most of the park is accessible for wheelchair users, with the exception of certain areas with steep paths.

 Café Orangerie Eremitage